Install

 Next steps on docs.linkmesh.io

-Everything beyond the one-liner — UI walkthrough, enrollment tokens, reverse-proxy setup, certificate lifecycle, the agent install one-liner, and troubleshooting — lives in the operator docs.
+Everything beyond the one-liner — UI walkthrough, enrollment tokens, reverse-proxy setup, certificate lifecycle, collector enrollment commands, and troubleshooting — lives in the operator docs.
 Single source of truth, kept current with each release.

 Quickstart